 The entire group leaned forward, nervously concerned at what Mac might reveal.

-“Dad, the active shooter situation at the Crowne Plaza HotelClubhouse Saturday night was an attempted mob hit against a Sun-Times reporter named Natalie Rumsfort.
+“Dad, the active shooter situation at the Clubhouse Restaurant Saturday night was an attempted mob hit against a Sentinel reporter named Natalie Rumsfort.
 Superintendent Green kept that information secret because we didn’t know Natalie’s whereabouts until today.

 We now know that the Angel saved Natalie’s life, subdued the gunman, and got Natalie out of the restaurant and off to a safe house.
-Natalie came into Headquarters this morning with her editor and a Sun-Times lawyer.
+Natalie came into Headquarters this morning with her editor and a Sentinel lawyer.
 Ferociously devoted to her reporter’s creed, Rumsfort revealed nothing about the Angel and what happened after the shooting.
 She instead demanded a confrontation with these Albanian mobsters with a police escort.
 That’s why I got involved as her bodyguard.”

 “Mac, who did Rumsfort meet with and where?”
 Ben said.

 “This part is going to surprise you, Ben.
-She met with Dr. Lewis Morton and Imer Bisha, who jointly own a software company called Chicago Digital Consultants in Hines.”
+She met with Dr. Lewis Morton and Imer Bisha, who jointly own a software company called Chicago Cyber Engineering in Hines.”

-“Bisha is the guy who Mom and Dad suspect arranged the Exit 47B off-ramp assassination attempt?”
-Ben asked.
+“Bisha is the guy who Mom and Dad suspect arranged the Exit 47B off-ramp assassination attempt.”

 “Yes, Ben.”

-“Mac, do you have hard evidence that this software company is run by the Albanian mob?”
+“Mac, do you have hard evidence that the Albanian mob runs this software company?”
 Anne Merrick said.

 “No, Mom.
 Most of what we know is information provided by Angel, which wouldn’t hold up in court.”